Friday, April 7, 2017

 "Oh, I don't know, maybe an hour.
 I'm ready to go home," she said.

 She stood before me.
-Her age showing clearly and she was tired, hot and hungry.
+Her age showed clearly, and she was tired, hot, and hungry.

 "Can I buy you all Burger King?"
 I asked.

-“Burger King!”
+"Burger King!"
 The kids shouted.
 They began telling me what they wanted.
-I didn’t have a notepad on me but I remembered every single thing they wanted.
+I didn't have a notepad, but I remembered everything they wanted.

 Their Burger King order was my new mantra for the next 5 minutes while I drove down the street to the restaurant.

-"Yes," I almost sang out, "I need....an original chicken sandwich with light mayo, onion rings instead of fries and a coke.
-Then I need a whopper with no tomato, large fries with a coke, er no, a Dr. Pepper.
-Then I will need 2 hamburgers, plain, with cheese, a large fry and a Sprite.
+"Yes," I almost sang out, "I need....an original chicken sandwich with light mayo, onion rings instead of fries, and a Coke.
+Then I need a Whopper with no tomato, large fries with a Coke, or a Dr. Pepper.
+Then I will need 2 plain hamburgers with cheese, a large fry, and a Sprite.
 And a diet Coke."

-When I got back to the store I handed out their orders.
+When I got back to the store, I handed out their orders.
 The little girl took the bags.
-She sat her brothers down and one by one set up their food.
+She sat her brothers down and set up their food one by one.
 All was good in their world.
 Even if it was just for the moment.

-As I drove off to another call I looked at them through my review mirror.
-The kids never looked back and I guess never realized I was gone but I knew they existed and I was grateful for that.
+I looked at them in my review mirror as I drove to another call.
+The kids never looked back, and they never realized I was gone, but I knew they existed, and I was grateful for that.

 "Let's eat!"
 I shouted.